michielvandijk/mapspamc_eth/README.md

 <!-- Additional information is available in a scientific journal article [@VanDijk2022b].
 Please cite this article if you use the `mapspamc`package. -->

-Note that it might take several hours to run the model, in particular when a resolution of 30 arc seconds is selected.
-The table below compares the time it took the solve the different models using a machine with an Intel(R) Xeon(R) E-2276M CPU @ 2.81 GHz and 32 GB RAM.
+Note that it takes up to several hours to run the models, in particular when a resolution of 30 arc seconds is selected.
+The table below presents the model dimensions and model running time using a machine with an Intel(R) Xeon(R) E-2276M CPU @ 2.81 GHz processor and 32 GB RAM.

 |                                              | Cross-entropy        | Fitness score        |
 |----------------------------------------------|----------------------|----------------------|